Skip to content

 python

-with layout.toolbar:
+with self.ui.toolbar:

 v_model=("resolution", DEFAULT_RESOLUTION), # (var_name, initial_value)